Some of these snakes flatten their neck and raise their heads to imitate cobras if they’re threatened.

 There are no subspecies.

-There is only one species in Anilius, A. scytale.
+There are only one species in Anilius, A. scytale.
 It has two subspecies:

 - A. s. phelpsorum